GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

         }
     }
     ```
-1. But, once you implement the necessary code (and prompt), you should see something like this
+1. But, once you implement the necessary code (and prompt), you should see something like this when you ask for movie recommendations.
     ```json
     {
         "result": {